projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 VBS-U Key Data Structures
 =========================

-The key data structures for VBS-U are listed as following, and their relationships are shown in :numref:`VBS-U-data`.
+The key data structures for VBS-U are listed as follows, and their relationships are shown in :numref:`VBS-U-data`.

 ``struct pci_virtio_blk``